-- 2. Non-certified mentors: Mentors who are not CMPCs can be listed in the Registry and approved by the Council to provide mentorship to applicants if they meet the criteria listed below.
-To maintain their listing in the Registry, non-certified mentors are required to renew their registration every 5 years and complete a minimum of 15 CEUs in professional practice areas, including 6 CEUs in the area of mentorship/supervision: - completed a master's or doctoral degree from a regionally-accredited institution of higher education (or non U.S. equivalent) in an area clearly related to sport science or psychology - have 5 or more years of experience post-graduation from qualifying master's or doctoral degree in which they have provided programs and/or services with participants in sport or other performance settings in which the focus was on helping clients develop and use mental, life, and self-regulatory skills to optimize performance, involvement, enjoyment, and/or personal development - have accumulated substantial knowledge of the field of sport psychology and/or made significant contributions to the professional or public knowledge of the field as evidenced through participation in multiple activities pre- and/or post-graduation of qualifying master's or doctoral degree (i.e., completing sport psychology coursework/educational experiences, teaching sport psychology courses, attending/presenting at professional sport psychology conferences/seminars/workshops/clinics, belonging to sport psychology professional organizations, publishing sport psychology content, completing sport psychology grants/projects) - have received formal training in mentorship/supervision and/or have extensive experience providing mentorship/supervision to mentees/supervisees - have received mentorship, supervision, and/or peer consultation with regard to the provision of programs and/or services to sport or other performance populations throughout their career
+2. Non-certified mentors: Mentors who are not CMPCs can be listed in the Registry and approved by the Council to provide mentorship to applicants if they meet the criteria listed below.
+To maintain their listing in the Registry, non-certified mentors are required to renew their registration every 5 years and complete a minimum of 15 CEUs in professional practice areas, including 6 CEUs in the area of mentorship/supervision:

+- completed a master's or doctoral degree from a regionally-accredited institution of higher education (or non U.S. equivalent) in an area clearly related to sport science or psychology - have 5 or more years of experience post-graduation from qualifying master's or doctoral degree in which they have provided programs and/or services with participants in sport or other performance settings in which the focus was on helping clients develop and use mental, life, and self-regulatory skills to optimize performance, involvement, enjoyment, and/or personal development - have accumulated substantial knowledge of the field of sport psychology and/or made significant contributions to the professional or public knowledge of the field as evidenced through participation in multiple activities pre- and/or post-graduation of qualifying master's or doctoral degree (i.e., completing sport psychology coursework/educational experiences, teaching sport psychology courses, attending/presenting at professional sport psychology conferences/seminars/workshops/clinics, belonging to sport psychology professional organizations, publishing sport psychology content, completing sport psychology grants/projects) - have received formal training in mentorship/supervision and/or have extensive experience providing mentorship/supervision to mentees/supervisees - have received mentorship, supervision, and/or peer consultation with regard to the provision of programs and/or services to sport or other performance populations throughout their career

-New certificants and non-certified mentors must submit the Registry of Approved Mentors mentoring/supervision.
-This can include a university course, or programs and webinars provided by
+New certificants and non-certified mentors must submit the Registry of Approved Mentors Application Form to be considered for listing in the Registry.
+All applicants for listing in the Registry of Approved Mentors must provide verification of six hours of continuing education in mentoring/supervision.
+This can include a university course, or programs and webinars provided by AASP, CSPA, APA, or other reputable professional organizations.